iahsanujunda/iahsanujunda.github.io/README.md

 <img src="./themes/hermes/source/favicon.png" width="60%" alt="jund-clothing" />
 </p>

-This is the accompanying repository of iahsanujunda.github.io, a personal blog powered by [hexo](https://www.hexo.io).
-Hexo is a light weight blogging engine that only depends on parsing text files.
+This is the accompanying repository of [iahsanujunda.github.io](iahsanujunda.github.io), a personal blog powered by [hexo](https://www.hexo.io).
+Hexo is a light-weight blogging engine that only depends on parsing text files.

 ## Features

-- Markdown parsing
+- Markdown parsing 🌐
-- Tags and Categories
+- Tags and Categories #️⃣
-- Customizable themes
+- Customizable themes ⚙️
-- Blazing fast loading
+- Blazing fast loading ⚡

 ## Setup